RobertLeisner/Bodoconsult.Database/doc/Bodoconsult.Database.Ef/README.md

 The experience has shown in bigger DB project based on EFCore 3.1 with three main database schemas that including data migration into EFCore migrations is not a good idea.
 Debugging is complicated and implementation difficult to make it unit testable.
 So the better idea is to perform the migrations as intended by MS and after that run data migrations separately.
 In the following you will see how we solved the task bringing databases from schema version 1 to target schema version 3.
 Version 1 was weakly normalized.
 So compared to the target schema version 3 there were a lot of tables and fields missing.
 On the other side some fields from schema version 1 could be removed after normalization.
 Some old tables were replaced by new tables too.
 So version 2 is an intermediate state adding the new tables and fields as required.
 Version 3 then cleans the database schema to the finally required state by removing unused tables and unused fields.

 The first approach was to that all in one solution.
 Theoretically this should be possible.
-In reality you need to define three sets of entities, entity configs and DBContexts for each of the schema version.
+In reality you need to define three sets of entities, entity configs and DBContexts for each of the schema versions.
 This makes configuration for example of the entities more demanding as entity XYZ_V1 should be mapped to table XYZ and XYZ_V2 and XYZ_V3 too.
 Yes, you can do that.
 We failed with this approach due to the huge complexity of this approach.

 Spending a lot of time with experiments we decided to handle each schema version in a separate solution with a separate busienss logic, data model and UI.
 This kept at least the complexity added by using EFCore at an acceptable level.
 In each solution you have the model related to the current schema version included.
 The migrations from version 1 were then taken to version 2 and a new migration added to reach version 2.
 In version 3 project the model was as required in version 3 and the migrations from version 2 were added completely and a new migration was added to reach version 3.